 In a z-coordinate configuration, the bottom topography is represented by a series of discrete steps.
 This is not adequate to represent gravity driven downslope flows.
 Such flows arise either downstream of sills such as the Strait of Gibraltar or Denmark Strait, where dense water formed in marginal seas flows into a basin filled with less dense water, or along the continental slope when dense water masses are formed on a continental shelf.
 The amount of entrainment that occurs in these gravity plumes is critical in determining the density and volume flux of the densest waters of the ocean, such as Antarctic Bottom Water, or North Atlantic Deep Water. z-coordinate models tend to overestimate the entrainment, because the gravity flow is mixed down vertically by convection as it goes "downstairs" following the step topography, sometimes over a thickness much larger than the thickness of the observed gravity plume.
-A similar problem occurs in the s-coordinate when the thickness of the plume is not resolved.
+A similar problem occurs in the s-coordinate when the thickness of the bottom level varies in large proportions downstream of a sill [?], and the thickness of the plume is not resolved.